FAQs for TCAP

 Within 24 hours of surgery — your pet is likely still nauseous from the anesthesia.
 It can cause nausea for up to 24 hours.
 If your pet does not improve by the end of the second day, please come in during our walk-in vaccine hours for one of our veterinarians to make an assessment.

-If your pet still has not defecated 48 hours post surgery, we would recommend mixing a small portion of canned pumpkin into your pet’s food.
-If this does not resolve the issue, please see us during our walk-in vaccine hours.
+If your pet still has not defecated 48 hours post-surgery, we recommend mixing a small portion of canned pumpkin into your pet’s food.

 Has it been 14 days since the surgery?